 - Ancho: The all-purpose pepper, anchos are dried Poblanos, with a meaty texture, a rich flavor, and a mild, smoldering heat.
 They add great flavor and heft to sauces and blend well with a wide variety of ingredients.

-- Morita: Though often confused with tawny chipotle chilies, moritas are dark and raisin-like, with a richer, sweeter, and smokier flavor.
+- Morita: Though often confused with tawny chipotle chiles, moritas are dark and raisin-like, with a richer, sweeter, and smokier flavor.

 - Pasilla: A long, thin Mexican pepper that’s dark to the point of being jet-black.
 Spicier than anchos, with a more brooding, chocolate-like character.
 Great in moles and with beef.